 preloadTHEME_FOOD_GREEK_KEFTEDAKIA_KEFTEDES_GettyImages-941789658-1.jpg

 As well as its fascinating historical monuments, gorgeous climate and striking coastline, Greece is known for its delicious Mediterranean food.
-Featuring a blend of Middle Eastern influences and western cooking styles, Greek food offers a wholesome yet tasty cuisine that’s heavy on fresh seafood, malty sheep’s cheeses and golden olive oil.
+Featuring a blend of Middle Eastern influences and western cooking styles, traditional Greek food offers a wholesome yet tasty cuisine that’s heavy on fresh seafood, malty sheep’s cheeses and golden olive oil.
 Greek desserts are also not something to sleep on, with delicious classics including baklava and bougatsa.
-Here are some of the best Greek foods that every traveller should try while in Greece.
+Let’s dive into some of the best Greek dishes that every traveller should try while visiting Greece.

 Human hand holding deletions gyro pita

-Greece is famous for street food, and one of the most popular street food dishes is souvlaki, or skewered grilled meat.
+Greece is famous for street food and one of the most popular options is souvlaki (or skewered grilled meat).
 Skewered meat is a traditional dish throughout Greece and is believed to date back thousands of years.
-Modern souvlaki will usually be made from pork that’s been charred on a grill to give it a rich, smoky flavour.
+Modern Greek souvlaki will usually be made from pork that’s been charred on a grill to give it a rich, smoky flavour.
 Most Greek street food stalls and restaurants serve souvlaki with lemon, raw onion and tomato, and a side of chips.

 Moussaka